A Tale of Giants

-“But where will we go?! ” shouts a small giant, risen up on his knees.
+“But where will we go?! ” shouts a small giant risen up on his knees.

-“Hush now, small giant!
-The drought may have postponed the naming ceremony, but I know your face well enough.
+“I said hush up, small giant!
+This cycle’s drought may have postponed the naming ceremony, but I know your face plenty well enough.
 Why is it always you who causes the disruptions in our huddles?”

-“We’ve been sending our scouts out since the last moon’s renewal in search of new ground to settle, and only one team has come back with hope – that team told the elders of the crescent moon valley, and to the crescent moon valley we shall go.”
+“We’ve been sending scouts out since the last moon’s renewal in search of new ground to settle, and only one team has come back with hope – that team told the elders of the crescent moon valley, and to the crescent moon valley we shall go.”